 Menai has been CEO of the charity since 2009.
-She is a qualified director, with fifteen years' experience in the charity sector.
+She is a qualified director, with fifteen years' experience in the charity sector and is a Trustee for the charity ACEVO.
 Menai is passionate about making a difference to help pituitary patients and their families.
 She greatly enjoys working for The Foundation and leading a dedicated team of staff and volunteers.

 Patient & Family Services:

 - Pat McBride, Head of Patient & Family Services